MRChemSoft/mrchem/python/mrchem/input_parser/docs/user_ref.rst

         **Default** ``0.5``

-       :sigma: Width of cavity boundary, smaller value means sharper transition. **The default value is in atomic units**.
+       :sigma: Width of cavity boundary, smaller value means sharper transition. **This quantity has dimensions of length.
+The default value is in atomic units**.

         **Type** ``float``